Whatsapp Icon

 Essential Questions to Ask Your Healthcare Team About Male Breast Cancer Treatment

 Being diagnosed with male breast cancer can bring about a mix of emotions and questions.
-Its crucial to stay informed and actively participate in your treatment plan.
+It's crucial to stay informed and actively participate in your treatment plan.
 Here are some important questions to discuss with your healthcare team to ensure you understand your diagnosis and the treatment options available to you.

 • What type and stage of breast cancer do I have?